awai54st/PYNQ-Classification/README.md

 # PYNQ-Classification
-Python on Zynq FPGA for Convolutional Neural Networks (Beta)
+Python on Zynq FPGA for Convolutional Neural Networks (Alpha)

 This repository presents a fast prototyping framework, which is an Open Source framework designed to enable fast deployment of embedded Convolutional Neural Network (CNN) applications on PYNQ platforms.